 Need to drain a painful blister?
 To avoid infection, follow these steps: Wash your hands and the blister with soap and warm water.
-Swab the blister with iodine and sterilize a clean, sharp needle with rubbing alcohol.
+Swab the blister with iodine, and sterilize a clean, sharp needle by wiping it with rubbing alcohol.
 Puncture the blister at several spots along the edge.
-Let the blister drain, but leave the overlying skin alone.
-Apply an ointment (Vaseline, Plastibase, other) to the blister and cover it with a bandage.
-Change the dressing every day, applying more ointment and a new bandage.
+Let the fluid drain, but leave the overlying skin in place.
+Apply an ointment such as petroleum jelly and cover the area with a bandage.
+After several days, remove the dead skin with sterilized tweezers and scissors.
+Apply more ointment and a bandage.

 - Blisters: First aid. http://www.mayoclinic.org/first-aid/first-aid-blisters/basics/art-20056691.
 Accessed Oct.
 28, 2016.